patcorwin/fossil/README.md

 # fossil
 Rigging and animation tools for Maya

-Tested in Maya 2016 and 2017
+Tested in Maya 2016, 2017 and 2019.
+Developed in 2019 so hopefully nothing breaks in previous versions.

 ## Requirements

 None.
-Previously it required https://github.com/mottosso/Qt.py/blob/master/Qt.py but it is now integrated.

 ## Installation
 Download, unzip and put the "pdil" folder in one of your Maya script folders.